ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ![1550060559247](1550060559247.png)

 We could make the 2 Hex values or 8 bits changeable.
 Perhaps 9F at the end.
 This way there would be 10 values that would change the BCD output and 6 values that would cause an overflow.
 Can we add code to detect an overflow?
-Would have to capture MSB value of a 1 before a left shift and attach it to an LED.
+Would have to capture MSB value of a 1 before a left shift, capture it in a reg and attach it to an LED.

 Test the starting point code, and then write the extended code and document it here.